ramiloif/resume/README.md

 ## Experience

-### April 2015 - January 2019: Programmer in Israeli Air Force, Ofek unit, Galaxy project
+### 2015 - 2019: Full Stack Software Developer - Ofek Unit, Israeli Air Force

-- Led the development of a multi-system project which replaced an outdated software by a more efficient and innovative project
+- Designed and implemented a java-code generation tool using node js
+- Led the development of an automated testing platform from scratch for the IAF's operational system, developed in Java and Nodejs, which significantly improved the release process(from weeks to a couple of hours).
-- Led migration of a big project from ant & ivy java build system to gradle.
+- Led migration of a big project from ant & ivy java build system to gradle
-- Developed a code generation tool using node js .
+- Solving coding issues, software design, debugging, collaborated with user experience designers, QA, system teams and end-customers.
 - Led Migration to Jenkins pipelines including writing parallel pipeline using multiple computers, and writing a jenkins library.